await-of/of/docs/timeout.md

 ---

 Example with AJAX request.
-If the problem on the server side even when the connection was closed the script kept processing the data.
+If the problem on the server-side even when the connection was closed the script kept processing the data.
 Here we skipping the processing.

 ```javascript
 const axios = require("axios");